Objective-collapse theory: History of collapse theories

-In 1990 the efforts for the GRW group on one side, and of P. Pearle on the other side, were brought together in formulating the Continuous Spontaneous Localization (CSL) model, where the Schrödinger dynamics and a randomly fluctuating classical field produce collapse into spatially localized eigentstates.
+In 1990 the efforts for the GRW group on one side, and of P. Pearle on the other side, were brought together in formulating the Continuous Spontaneous Localization (CSL) model, where the Schrödinger dynamics and a randomly fluctuating classical field produce collapse into spatially localized eigenstates.

 In the late 1980s and 1990s, Diosi and Penrose and others independently formulated the idea that the wave function collapse is related to gravity.
 The dynamical equation is structurally similar to the CSL equation.

 Most popular models

 Three models are most widely discussed in the literature: